thinker3197/website-V2/README.md

 ## How to run:
 1. [Download](https://github.com/codeuino/website-V2/archive/master.zip) or [Clone](https://github.com/codeuino/website-V2.git) the Repository.
-2. Run `yarn install` to install the project dependencies.
+2. Run `npm install` to install the project dependencies.
-3. Run `yarn start` to run the app.
+3. Run `npm start` to run the app.
 4. App can be seen at: `localhost:3000`

 ## Opening an issue